-- The cancer is 5 centimeters or larger (the cancer can be 1 lump, a series of lumps, or even microscopic lumps that together are 5 centimeters or larger).
+- The cancer is 5 centimeters or larger (the cancer can be one lump, a series of lumps, or even microscopic lumps that together are 5 centimeters or larger).

 - The cancer had invaded the lymph channels and blood vessels in the breast.

 - The removed tissue has a positive margin of resection.

 - One or more lymph nodes were involved.